EleniNtz13/Public-Library-Internship-Sparta/week-01/week-01-report.md

 **Apache**:
 - ⚡ is one of the most widely used web servers globally and serves as the backbone for running PHP applications in a stable, production-style environment

-📝 In this project, Apache is used to process and serve PHP pages directly from the local machine, creating a fully functional local web server setup.
+- 📝 in this project, Apache is used to process and serve PHP pages directly from the local machine, creating a fully functional local web server setup

 ### 1. Download Apache